Jakemichaelscott22/Jakemichaelscott22/README.md

 ---
 I am a recent graduate with a passion for all things Cybersecurity and Information Technology
 ## Objective
-Drivin by my interest in Cybersecurity, I have transitioned into this field with the clear objective to be a **SOC Level 1 Analyst**.
+Driven by my interest in Cybersecurity, I have transitioned into this field with the clear objective to be a **SOC Level 1 Analyst**.
 Through this GitHub portfolio, I aim to demonstrate hands-on projects that showcase my skills in both Red Team and Blue Team operations.

 ## Skills